zonesql/phpopenai/README.md

 ## Overview

 A PHP integration with OpenAI API (ChatGPT) allowing text completions and image generations.
-Easy & quick to implement, Pure PHP, zero dependencies.
+Easy & quick to implement, Pure PHP, no dependencies.

 ## Installation